-Based on an assessment of dwellings constructed to the end of 2011 (HSC, 2011) the population as at 1 January 2012 is estimated to be 153,390 persons (see Section 3.3.2).
+Based on an assessment of dwellings constructed to the end of 2011 (HSC, 2011) the population as at 1 July 2014 is estimated to be 172,247 persons (see Section 3.3.2).

-&lt;sup>2 NB: This includes persons in private dwellings plus persons in non-private dwellings but does not include visitors (based on the Place of Usual Residence statistics from the 2006 ABS Census).
+2 NB: This includes persons in private dwellings plus persons in non-private dwellings but does not include visitors (based on the Place of Usual Residence statistics from the 2011 ABS Census).
 This figure may vary to figures quoted elsewhere which may represent all persons enumerated on the night of the Census (Place of Enumeration) or other temporal adjustments such as the Estimated Resident Population data set.